chocolate-doom/chocolate-doom/README.md

 Please report any bugs, glitches or crashes that you encounter to the GitHub [Issue Tracker](https://github.com/fabiangreffrath/crispy-doom/issues).

+## FAQ

+ * I am having sound issues on Windows.

+   Mostly these issues aren't directly related to the port or its source code.
+Instead, these issues are most likely between SDL2(_Mixer), your Windows version and/or your sound drivers.
+Please try the following steps:
+    * Since version 5.4, Crispy Doom changed the SDL audio backend on Windows from "WASAPI" to "directsound", as the latter reportedly caused less problems for most users.
+However, it is still possible to explicitly change the audio backend back to "WASAPI" by [setting the "SDL_AUDIODRIVER" environment variable](https://wiki.libsdl.org/FAQUsingSDL#Win32-1).
+    * Please try to locate the ["Advanced" tab in the "Speaker Properties" window](https://superuser.com/questions/698522/how-should-i-decide-on-a-default-audio-format) for your sound hardware and change the default format to something like "CD quality".
+    * Reportedly, some older versions of the SDL2(_Mixer) libraries work better for certain sound drivers and Windows versions.
+Please try to replace the libraries bundled with Crispy Doom with the ones from Chocolate Doom or the daily builds.

+ * Why aren't you bundling the same SDL2(_Mixer) libraries as Chocolate Doom or the daily builds?

+   The Chocolate/Crispy Doom daily builds aren't under my control, they are provided as a courtesy of @fragglet.
+The library versions bundled with it are rather outdated and are missing support for playing music in MP3 format, in any tracker format and using soundfonts with the fluidsynth library.
+The Crispy Doom releases are built in an [https://www.msys2.org/](MSYS2) environment using the latest and full-featured library releases.

 ## Acknowledgement

 Although I have played the thought of hacking on Chocolate Doom's renderer for quite some time already, it was Brad Harding's [Doom Retro](https://www.chocolate-doom.org/wiki/index.php/Doom_Retro) that provided the incentive to finally do it.
 However, his fork aims at a different direction and I did not take a single line of code from it.
 Lee Killough's [MBF](https://doomwiki.org/wiki/WinMBF) was studied and used to debug the code, especially in the form of Team Eternity's [WinMBF](https://doomwiki.org/wiki/WinMBF) source port, which made it easier to compile and run on my machine.
 And of course there is fraggle's [Chocolate Doom](https://www.chocolate-doom.org/wiki/index.php/Chocolate_Doom) with its exceptionally clean and legible source code.
 Please let me take this opportunity to appreciate all these authors for their work!